coolmelon69/Hotel-Management/README.md

 ## Project Overview

-The Hotel Management System is a modern, responsive web application designed to streamline hotel operations.
-It provides an intuitive dashboard for managing bookings, rooms, guests, and other administrative tasks efficiently.
+The Hotel Management System Assessment is a modern, responsive web application designed to streamline hotel operations.
+It provides an intuitive dashboard for managing bookings, rooms, guests, and other administrative tasks.
+This project was developed as part of an assessment for a front-end job interview.

 ## Features